DemystifyAdulthood/Alchemical-Finances/README.txt

 to build the following months budget]

 ------------------------------------------------------------------
-Request to Alpha Testers
+Request to Testers
 ------------------------------------------------------------------
 --- Please break my program!
 Find where my coding needs some work and could benefit from some additional attention.
 Some things to consider
 ---  -- - Test User Inputs, Creating New Accounts, Posting/Selecting/Updating/Deleting Transactions, account details ect.
 Basically everything at this point.
 --- Critique the design and concept.
-At heart the project is meant for me to replace excel but I am not opposed to public distirbution if the quality/concept is there.
+At heart the project is meant for me to replace excel but I would like to share to those interested.

 ------------------------------------------------------------------
 Pre-Requisites: